Dynamical error reshaping for dual-rail erasure qubits: Construction of TEXT from the joint parity unitary

-Here we follow an analysis similar to Ref \cite{Teoh2023} and show how to construct a dynamically corrected $ZZ(\theta)_{\rm L}$ entangling gate from the already robust joint-parity unitary, $U_{\rm JP}$, derived in Sec.~\ref{sec:three_step parity check}.
+Here we follow an analysis similar to Ref \cite{Teoh2023} and show how to construct a dynamically corrected $ZZ(\theta)_{\rm L}$ entangling gate from the already robust joint parity unitary, $U_{\rm JP}$, derived in Sec.~\ref{sec:three_step parity check}.
 We show that the following sequence of unitaries

 realizes the unitary $ZZ(\theta+\pi)$ where

 acting on the joint-cavity subspace $\{\ket{00},\ket{01},\ket{10},\ket{11}\}$.
 When each of the cavities belongs to a rail in a distinct DR qubit, implementing a physical $ZZ(\theta)$ gate on them amounts to performing a logical $ZZ_{\rm L}(\theta)$ operation on the logical qubits.
 To demonstrate why this construction works, we will start with the example state $\ket{\Psi} = (\ket{00} + \ket{01} + \ket{10} + \ket{11})\otimes \ket{\textsl{g}}$ and apply the unitaries shown in Eq. \eqref{eq:ZZ_sequence} sequentially. \\